 Managing your incontinence is much different than treating your incontinence, but it is the logical first step.
 After all, you need to find some way to stay dry until you can properly address the issue.
 For most people, management will consist of a few things – finding a good absorbent product that works, and watching your food and drink intake to see if there are certain triggers that may make your incontinence worse.
-And while both of these can do wonders in helping you control the symptoms of incontinence, they’re not really addressing the true problem.
+Management is a first step, but definitely not the last - while both of these can do wonders in helping you control the symptoms of incontinence, they’re not really addressing the true problem.

 Along with diet and exercise, there are several other things you may want to try when treating incontinence.
 Bladder and bowel retraining – which literally involves training your muscles to hold urine or bowel movements for longer more controlled periods of time – are a good step to try and improvements can often be seen in several weeks.
 In addition, many people see vast improvements from physical therapy.
 A qualified physical therapist (usually specialized in treating the pelvic floor) can give you an examination, pinpoint areas of weakness or tension, and provide a customized treatment plan designed to address your muscle strength or weakness.
 (Need help finding a PT?
 Check our Specialist Locator.)